 merit of the proposed educational project.

-Nominations for the award will be submitted by CIT department heads or former Dowd Fellows to the CIT Associate Dean for Graduate and Faculty Affairs by the last day of classes of the fall semester.
+Nominations for the award will be submitted by CIT department heads or former Dowd Fellows to the CIT Associate Dean for Graduate and Faculty Affairs by the deadline.
 Documentation will consist of a letter nomination of no more than two pages, a citation of less than 100 words, and a current curriculum vitae for the nominee.
 A senior faculty review package may also be submitted.
 Only one nomination may be made by each department head in each year.